 Information about young adult coverage for the children of NYSHIP enrollees covered through Participating Agencies (municipalities, school districts and other local governmental entities that have elected to participate in NYSHIP)

 On July 29, 2009, Governor David A. Paterson signed into law Chapter 240 of the Laws of 2009, which extends the availability of health insurance coverage to young adults up to age 30.
 This expansion will assist young adults who do not have access to employer-sponsored health insurance.
 This law is sometimes referred to as the "Age 29" law, because it permits young adults to continue or obtain coverage through a parent's policy until the young adult's 30th birthday.
-For general information about this law go to the NYS Department of Financial services web site at http://www.dfs.ny.gov/insurance/health/S6030_Age29_young.htm.
+For general information about this law go to the NYS Department of Financial services website at https://www.dfs.ny.gov/consumers/health_insurance/faqs_age29_young_adult_option.

 The following FAQs address this law and how it affects the young adult children of NYSHIP enrollees.